 As opposed to pulling the new pipe in place, inversion relining utilises an inversion drum to feed the resin-saturated tube into the damaged pipe whilst turning it inside out, therefore inverting it within the structure of the old pipe and restoring its integrity.
 With enough air capacity, virtually any length of pipe can be relined.

-Inversion relining can be conducted from a single opening, simply shooting the new pipe to a stopping point either side of the damaged pipe.
-It is also a quicker method of relining, meaning that for long stretches of regular pipeline, inversion is typically economical and preferred to pull-in-place.
+Inversion relining can be conducted from a single opening, simply shooting the new pipe to a stopping point on either side of the damaged pipe.
+It is also a quicker method of relining, meaning that for long stretches of the regular pipeline, inversion is typically economical and preferred to pull-in-place.

-However, when relining more complex pipelines, it can cause issues and require extra work meaning more time and potential costs.
+However, when relining more complex pipelines, can cause issues and require extra work meaning more time and potential costs.